w3c/wot-usecases/CONTRIBUTIONS/ITU-T-Use-case-summary.md

 Thing Descriptions, as long as we also consider Thing Descriptions applicable to other types of services (mash-ups, etc).
 The ITU-T functional architecture includes capabilities to manage services (e.g. execute them), not just register them as is being proposed in the proposed W3C WoT Discovery mechanism.
+Note: "service execution" may actually correspond to "action invocation" in W3C WoT; this should be discussed.
+It may not refer to stopping/starting persistent new services.

 The ITU-T WoT architecture defines several categories of services, some of which appear to overlap:
-* *WoT services*, which represent a physical device.
+* **WoT services**, which represent a physical device.
   These provide a mapping from HTTP to the native protocols.
   They depend internally on software adapters called agents supported by the WoT broker.
-* *Web services*, which are available on the web.
+* **Web services**, which are available on the web.
 A WoT service available on the web is also a web service.
-* *Mash-ups*, which are web services that combine other web services (including network, non-WoT services not necessarily associated with a physical device) to create new web services.
+* **Mash-ups**, which are web services that combine other web services (including network, non-WoT services not necessarily associated with a physical device) to create new web services.

 The ITU-T uses a three-layer model: